a0xnirudh/docs/pages/Introduction/install.md

 The first logged in user immediately after the installation is automatically given the **Admin** privileges.
 Please make sure to login first with a valid account immediately once installation is over.
 "%}

-Once the installation is done correctly, you can visit `http://127.0.0.1` which will give the login page to the user (only Google login is supported as of now).
+Once the installation is done correctly, the localhost `http://127.0.0.1` should redirect to the user login page (only Google login is supported as of now).